Lesterpaintstheworld/the-great-transition/text/act1/chapter1.md

 James pulled his phone out, turned it off completely for the first time in years, and set it face-down on the desk.

 "I'm listening."

+Amy's hands twisted in her lap, a nervous habit she'd had since childhood.
+"Yesterday, I had to document my method for handling student anxiety.
+Not just the protocol—they wanted every detail.
+How I adjust my voice, my exact phrases, even my body language.
+Fifteen years of learning how to help scared kids, all reduced to data points."

+James stayed silent, fighting the urge to reach for his phone, to check the markets, to do anything but sit with this uncomfortable truth.

+"You know what the worst part is?"
+Amy continued, gesturing at one of the monitors.
+"The system's already better at spotting struggling students than I am.
+It catches micro-expressions I miss, patterns I can't see.
+Last week it flagged Michael Chen—no relation—" she added with a wan smile, "for intervention before I even noticed something was wrong.
+And it was right."

+"That's not necessarily—"

+"I said no solutions," Amy cut him off, but her voice was gentle.
+"Just listen."

+James nodded, folding his hands in his lap to mirror hers.

+"I used to think teaching was about knowledge transfer.
+Facts, figures, formulas.
+But it's not.
+It's about being human together.
+It's about showing kids that growth is messy and beautiful and sometimes painful."
+She looked up at the student artwork on the walls.
+"See that terrible dragon drawing?
+Tommy spent weeks on it.
+The AI could have generated something perfect in seconds, but that's not the point.
+The point was watching him try and fail and try again."

+Through the classroom window, James could see students crossing the courtyard, heads down, phones out.
+The same technology that was making him rich was reshaping their world in ways even he couldn't fully predict.

+"I keep thinking about Dad," Amy said softly.
+"About how lost he was after the accounting firm let him go.
+Remember how he used to say computers could never replace the human element of bookkeeping?"

+James remembered.
+He also remembered using those same failed predictions to inform his first UBC investments.

+"The hardware store saved him," Amy continued.
+"Not because it was better than accounting, but because Wei's father saw him as a person, not a skill set to be optimized."
+She turned back to her brother.
+"But there aren't enough hardware stores in the world for all of us, are there?"

+The question hung in the air between them, heavier than any market analysis James had ever written.
+For the first time since his investments had started paying off, he found himself without a ready answer.